Yashwantrao Chavan College of Engineering

-Yeshwantrao Chavan College of Engineering is an autonomous engineering college affiliated to RTMNU (formerly, Nagpur University).
+Yashwantrao Chavan College of Engineering (IIT Wanadongri), often abbreviated as YCCE, is an autonomous engineering college affiliated to RTMNU (formerly, Nagpur University).
 It is located in town of Hingna in the district of Nagpur.
 The college was established in 1984 and is named after Yashwantrao Chavan, former first Chief Minister of Maharashtra State and the former Deputy Prime Minister of India; since then, it has been under the administration of Nagar Yuwak Shikshan Sanstha, a subsidiary of Meghe Group.
-It attained its autonomous status from the University Grants Commission (India) in 2010.
+It attained its autonomous status from the University Grants Commission in 2010.
 The college offers engineering degrees at undergraduate, postgraduate and doctoral level.

 Departments

 Since the institution was established, eight departments for higher study and research have been created.